 The applicant may nevertheless access these documents or authorize a third party to have access to them (R44ter.1.a PCT).

-2) End of the restriction = access to the public at 30 months
+End of restriction = public access at 30 months

 Once 30 months have elapsed, these documents will be accessible.

 The IB and IPEA do not allow any person (public or administrative, even at elected offices) to have access to the record of the examination before the examination report is made (A38.1 PCT).

 End of restriction = access to offices elected when the examination report was drawn up

 Normally, the public never has access to the examination report.

 Nevertheless, as we have seen above, the national legislation of the elected states may allow access to the file by the public, this file containing the examination report (R94.3 PCT).

 In addition, the examination report may be transmitted by the IB to a third party if an elected Office so requests (R94.1.c PCT).